 Never heard of love languages?
 Introduced by Gary Chapman’s best-selling 2015 book, love languages are ways of communicating based on methods to speak and understand love.
-There are five different types: quality time, receiving gifts, acts of service, physical touch, and the aforementioned words of affirmation.
-(Which is apparently the most common, according to Chapman.)
+There are five different types: quality time, receiving gifts, acts of service, physical touch, and words of affirmation (which, according to Chapman, is the most common love language).
 Knowing your partner's love language is important because it clues you in as to the best way to show them how much you care.
 You may think your partner wants to feel showered with thoughtful presents (receiving gifts) when really they would so much more appreciate you cleaning the kitchen for them (acts of service).

-"People whose love language is words of affirmation like their partner to use words to express their love," says sex and relationship expert Jessica O'Reilly, PhD.
+"People whose love language is words of affirmation like their partner to use words to express their love," says sex and relationship expert Jess O'Reilly, PhD.
 But if you don't consider yourself good with words, being in a relationship with someone whose love language is words of affirmation seem challenging.
 But Dr. O'Reilly says it's really not.
-Here, she shares her tips on how to fluently speak this love language.
-Keep reading for her tips.

 Dr. O'Reilly emphasizes that you don't have to be "good with words" to speak the words of affirmation love language.
 "It's important to know that you don't have to come up with something to say right on the spot," she says.
 "You can spend some time and think about it, and then write your partner a love letter."